-(1) The Federation and the Länder shall be autonomous and independent of one another in the management of their respective budgets.

-(2) In managing their respective budgets the Federation and the Länder shall take due account of the requirements of the overall economic equilibrium.

-(3) A federal law requiring the consent of the Bundesrat may establish principles applicable to both the Federation and the Länder governing budgetary law, the responsiveness of budgetary management to economic trends, and longterm financial planning.

-(4) With a view to averting disturbances of the overall economic equilibrium, a federal law requiring the consent of the Bundesrat may

-- 1. prescribe the maximum amounts, terms, and timing of loans to be raised by territorial entities and special purpose associations and - require the Federation and the Länder to maintain interest-free deposits at the German Federal Bank (anticyclical reserves).
+- (1) The Federation and the Länder shall be autonomous and independent of one another in the management of their respective budgets. - (2) In managing their respective budgets the Federation and the Länder shall take due account of the requirements of the overall economic equilibrium. - (3) A federal law requiring the consent of the Bundesrat may establish principles applicable to both the Federation and the Länder governing budgetary law, the responsiveness of budgetary management to economic trends, and long-term financial planning. - (4) With a view to averting disturbances of the overall economic equilibrium, a federal law requiring the consent of the Bundesrat may - 1. prescribe the maximum amounts, terms and timing of loans to be raised by territorial entities and special purpose associations, and - 2. require the Federation and the Länder to maintain interest-free deposits at the German Federal Bank (anti-cyclical reserves).

-Only the Federal Government may be authorized to issue the relevant statutory instruments.
+Only the Federal Government may be authorised to issue the relevant statutory instruments.

 The statutory instruments shall require the consent of the Bundesrat.
 They shall be rescinded insofar as the Bundestag may so demand; details shall be regulated by the federal law.
+(5) Obligations of the Federal Republic of Germany resulting from legal acts of the European Community pursuant to Article 104 of the Treaty Establishing the European Community for the maintenance of budgetary discipline shall be performed jointly by the Federation and the Länder.
+Sanctions imposed by the European Community shall be borne by the Federation and the Länder at a ratio of 65 to 35 per cent.
+In solidarity, the Länder as a whole shall bear 35 per cent of the charges incumbent on the Länder according to the number of their inhabitants; 65 per cent of the charges incumbent on the Länder shall be borne by the Länder according to their degree of causation.
+Details shall be regulated by a federal law which shall require the consent of the Bundesrat.

-Article 110 [Federal budget and Budget Law]
+Article 110 [Federal budget]

-(1) All revenues and expenditures of the Federation shall be included in the budget; in the case of federal enterprises and special trusts, only payments to or remittances from them need be included.
-The budget shall be balanced with respect to revenues and expenditures.

-(2) The budget for one or more fiscal years shall be set forth in a law enacted before the beginning of the first year and making separate provision for each year.
-The law may provide that various parts of the budget apply to different periods of time, divided by fiscal years.

-(3) Bills to comply with the first sentence of paragraph (2) of this Article as well as bills to amend the Budget Law or the budget itself shall be submitted simultaneously to the Bundesrat and to the Bundestag; the Bundesrat shall be entitled to comment on such bills within six weeks or, in the case of amending bills, within three weeks.

-(4) The Budget Law may contain only such provisions as relate to federal revenues and expenditures and to the period for which it is enacted.
-The Budget Law may specify that its provisions shall expire only upon promulgation of the next Budget Law or, in the event of an authorization pursuant to Article 115, at a later date.
+- (1) All revenues and expenditures of the Federation shall be included in the budget; in the case of federal enterprises and special trusts, only payments to or remittances from them need be included.
+The budget shall be balanced with respect to revenues and expenditures. - (2) The budget for one or more fiscal years shall be set forth in a law enacted before the beginning of the first year and making separate provision for each year.
+The law may provide that various parts of the budget apply to different periods of time, divided by fiscal years. - (3) Bills to comply with the first sentence of paragraph (2) of this Article as well as bills to amend the Budget Law or the budget itself shall be submitted simultaneously to the Bundesrat and to the Bundesrat; the Bundesrat shall be entitled to comment on such bills within six weeks or, in the case of amending bills, within three weeks. - (4) The Budget Law may contain only such provisions as relate to federal revenues and expenditures and to the period for which it is enacted.
+The Budget Law may specify that its provisions shall expire only upon promulgation of the next Budget Law or, in the event of an authorisation pursuant to Article 115, at a later date.